 Were you excited to hear the Google Play is getting an expanded list of game categories?
 Well curb your enthusiasm - the switch to the expanded list was tentatively scheduled for "February," but as one reader noticed, the new categories haven't been implemented yet.
 The relevant Play Store support page has been modified, and now it says that the change will come sometime "around March."

 Switching from the old list of just six categories to an expanded 17 (which contain the original six plus more specific sub-genres) would be a boon to both Android users and developers.
 Read More

 The list of cell phone carriers supporting bill payments for Google Play Store purchases is slowly (sloooooowly) growing.
 Today Google Play's official support page added Bell in Canada and Orange in Spain to the full list, bringing the number of compatible carriers in both nations to two.
 Previously only Rogers/Fido was supported in Canada and Movistar was supported in Spain.

 This news might not be a surprise to some Bell customers - Canadian gadget site MobileSyrup reports that the carrier confirmed Google Play billing exactly one month ago, but for some reason it hasn't been added to Google's support page until now.
 Read More

 If you're a dedicated gamer who's wary of the ever-present freemium model (or an Android blogger who's tired of reaching for his phone for every app in the roundup), there's good news tonight.
 A recent adjustment of the Google Play Store website will let you know whether an app features in-app purchases or not.
 It appears just below the Install button, right next to the drop-down list of compatible devices.

 This change mirrors the one made to the on-device Play Store back in December.
-It should help users decide whether or not they want to try out apps or games at a glance.
 Read More